50UM3N/tabler-icons-react-native/README.md

 # Tabler Icons React Native

-A library of React Native components for [Tabler Icons](https://github.com/tabler/tabler-icons) — a set of over free 2200 open-sourced MIT-licensed icons.
+Tabler Icons React Native is a library of React Native components that provide access to [Tabler Icons](https://github.com/tabler/tabler-icons) — a collection of over 2200 open-sourced, MIT-licensed icons.

 <p align="center">
   <a href="https://tabler-icons.io/"><strong>Browse at tabler-icons.io &rarr;</strong></a>
 </p>

-## Usage
+## Installation

 The package is available via npm and can be installed using `npm` or `yarn`: